-- The Health and Safety Executive’s role extends to work-related road travel; around a quarter of all road casualties in Great Britain involve a driver/rider who is at work at the time (or their passenger(s)).
+- The Health and Safety Executive’s role extends to work-related road travel; around a quarter of all GB road casualties involve a driver/rider who is at work at the time (or their passenger(s)).

 Cycling UK View (formal statement of Cycling UK's policy):

 - Investing in roads policing is highly effective, not only for promoting road safety, but also in tackling other forms of crime.